boredminion/angularattack2016-detectives/README.md

 # [Doug](http://detectives.2016.angularattack.io/)

-Doug is a tree of vector sprite components.
+Doug is a vector sprite component.
 He is made of three things.

 * __TS__ One Typescript file
 * __CSS__ One CSS stylesheet
 * __HTML__ An HTML5 template containing the vector path information

-> When Angular2 animation is ready, we'll be adding that into the mix.

 But Doug isn't alone in the world.
 Any noun can be a Doug.